rqwang/Pseudo_Lidar_V2/README.md

+This is a derivation for flexible new image input.

+The original repo info is below:

 # Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving
 This paper has been accpeted by International Conference on Learning Representations ([ICLR](https://iclr.cc/)) 2020.